qheilmann/CommandAPI-docs/docs/en/intro.md

 - Adds new section [5.1 Argument suggestions](./create-commands/arguments/suggestions/suggestions) to cover how to override suggestions - Having it all in section _5.
 Arguments_ was a bit too content-heavy
 - Adds documentation for the new `.overrideSuggestions()` method in section [5.1 Argument suggestions](./create-commands/arguments/suggestions/suggestions)
 - Simplified the description of the documentation updates
-- Changed the artifact ID for the dependency of the CommandAPI.
+- Change the artifact ID for the dependency of the CommandAPI.
 Instead of being `commandapi`, it is now `commandapi-core`.
 You can view the changes in section [2 Setting up your development environment](./dev-setup/setup)
-- Changed the repository information for gradle in section [2 Setting up your development environment](./dev-setup/setup).
-You now have to include the NBTAPI repository because gradle can't automatically detect this for some reason.
+- Changed the repository information for Gradle in section [2 Setting up your development environment](./dev-setup/setup).
+You now have to include the NBTAPI repository because Gradle can't automatically detect this for some reason.
 Kinda stupid tbh.
 - Adds a section on using multiple or optional arguments in section [5 Arguments](./create-commands/arguments/arguments)

 ### 2.1 → 3.0